tonnitommi/example-pii-assistant/README.md

 `I am <PERSON> and my phone number is <PHONE_NUMBER> and email is <EMAIL_ADDRESS>`

+This is how it looks in real life:

 https://user-images.githubusercontent.com/40179958/230952522-77626032-87b5-43fb-935e-f055297e809c.mp4

-This uses a very basic configuration of [Microsoft Presidio](https://microsoft.github.io/presidio/) and only works in English as of now.
+The example uses a very basic configuration of [Microsoft Presidio](https://microsoft.github.io/presidio/) and only works in English as of now.
 The expansion possibilities are endless, including writing custom recognizers.